Below is

 These two parables focus on joy and specifically shared

-joy.
+joy over the recovery of something lost.
 The one who risked much and the one

 who worked diligently to find the lost share their joy with friends and